dariaip/musegan_pytorch/README.md

 3. Launch the code.

 During training it saves intermediate results at ".mid" files, so you can easily download it and listen to generated music.

-I also applied an example of generated music that I've got using the trained model.
+I also uploaded an example of generated music that I've got using the trained model.